apache/iotdb/docs/UserGuide/Write-Data/Batch-Load-Tool.md

 ## TsFile Batch Load

 TsFile is the file format of time series used in IoTDB.
 You can directly import one or more TsFile files with time series into another running IoTDB instance through tools such as CLI.
-For details, see [TsFile Load Export Tools](../Maintenance-Tools/TsFile-Load-Export-Tool.md).
+For details, see [TsFile Load Tool](../Maintenance-Tools/Load-TsFile.md) [TsFile Export Tools](../Maintenance-Tools/TsFile-Load-Export-Tool.md).

 ## CSV Batch Load